 Senate Bill 209 - Requires all advance voting ballots be returned by 7 p.m. on election day.
+Passed the House on a vote of 76-48 and the Senate on a vote of 23-14.

 Senate Bill 217 - Includes the conduct of utilizing any electronic tracking system or acquiring tracking information to determine the targeted persons' location, movement or travel patterns in the crime of stalking when done as part of an unlawful course of conduct; authorizes orders to prohibit such conduct under the Kansas Family Law Code, the revised Kansas Code for Care of Children, the Protection from Abuse Act and the Protection from Stalking, Sexual Assault or Human Trafficking Act; and increases the time of an initial restraining order and possible extensions issued in a Protection from Abuse Order or Protection from Stalking, Sexual Assault or Human Trafficking Order.